tnebooks/12th-chemistry/content.en/docs/electro-chemistry/_index.md

 A wheatstone bridge is constituted using known resistances P, Q, a variable resistance S and conductivity cell (Let the resistance of the electrolytic solution taken in it be R) as shown in the figure 9.3.
 An AC source (550 Hz to 5 KHz) is connected between the junctions A and C. Connect a suitable detector E (Such as the telephone ear piece detector) between the junctions 'B' and 'D'.

-The variable resistance 'S' is adjusted until the bridge is balanced and in this conditions there is no current flow through the detector.
+The variable resistance 'S' is adjusted until the bridge is balanced and under these conditions there is no current flow through the detector.

 Under balanced condition,